vedgy/VenturousCore/README.md

 ## Introduction

-<b>VenturousCore</b> is a core library for a wrapper that uses media player's
+<b>VenturousCore</b> is a core library for playback manager, which uses
-command line interface.
+media player's command line interface.
 Currently only Audacious media player is supported, but adding support for other players should be quite simple.
-This library is used by Venturous - GUI wrapper.
-It can also be used by command-line-interface wrapper.
+This library is used by Venturous - GUI random playback manager.
+It can also be used by command-line-interface playback manager.
 This library depends on QtCore library.
 Both Qt4 and Qt5 are supported.
 It also depends on vedgTools/CMakeModules, vedgTools/TemplateUtilities and vedgTools/QtCoreUtilities libraries, which are present as a submodules in this